CWallbridge/risk_uwds/inverseKinematics/readme.txt

+getTfFrames.py is the main script that solves if it is possible for the human to knock the cup over. inverseKinematicsKlampt.py visualizes the solution and contains implementaiton of IK solver. createRobotGrasp.py - uses an ik solver that creates joint angles for the robot to grasp the cup.

 Notes on implementation.
 By default Gazebo does not publish the animation to /tf frames topic.
 A plugin would be required to do this: